 The family-owned and award winning craft brewery Smiling Samoyed in Myponga is the perfect place to sample delicious craft brews & pizzas.
-We sat down with owners Simon & Kate to discuss what belonging to Plastic Free SA means to them as small business owners.
+We sat down with venue manager Karen Galvin to discuss what belonging to Plastic Free SA means to them as small business.

 When did you become interested in issues related to plastic pollution?